 One thing I really like to do is to make things as versatile as possible.
 I want to be able to use things over and over and with many different students who have many different needs.
 This is especially true if I am going to go to the trouble of printing something in color, then laminating it AND adding Velcro.

 I created these free fall counting cards that you can download by clicking the button below.
 They are so versatile, and can be used in so many different ways.
 Just take a sneak peak at this short video to learn more, and then download your free set!!

 Of course, you will be teaching about Fall in your science block.
 This is an easy one if you have the right materials.
 I recently went back and totally redid my unit on Fall in my store.
 It has 7 days worth of packed plans to keep your students busy.
-Click HERE to check it out.
-Be sure to watch the video preview to see how it all is laid out.
+CLICK HERE to check it out.
+To see the digital version, CLICK HERE.